memphis-cs/skills-test-2019-fall/README.md

 ![A screen shot of a webpage](./special-test_before_show_page.png)

+The key thing that is incomplete here is the table of associated dog records.
+(Only the table headings are displayed.)

 ### How You Must Complete the App

 Your task for this test is to complete this Rails app such that three key changes are made: